green-fox-academy/Rueppellii-Tribes-Backend1/README.md

 <br>
 Solution: drop database; create database;

-4)	Detected failed migration to version: X.Y
+<strong>4)	Detected failed migration to version: X.Y</strong>
 <br>
 Reason: something is amiss in your database.
 <br>
 Solution: drop database; create database;

-5)	@OneToOne or @ManyToOne on com.example.demo.x.y
+<strong>5)	@OneToOne or @ManyToOne on com.example.demo.x.y
-references an unknown entity: com.example.demo.x
+references an unknown entity: com.example.demo.x </strong>
 <br>
 Reason: it's not a Flyway error :-).
 Your @Entity annotation is missing.
 <br>
 Solution: Insert @Entity.

-6) If some SQL lines are mentioned in the error message, the problem is usually with the SQL Syntax itself or your model structure.
+<strong>6) If some SQL lines are mentioned in the error message,
+the problem is usually with the SQL Syntax itself or your model structure.</strong>